Narwallets/narwallets-extension/README.md

 * We're using base libs as a bundle (The ideal solution would be to have typescript versions of each lib and compile to ES2020 modules)

 We need to reduce the bundle's size.
+Bundle is at https://github.com/Narwallets/bundled-crypto-libs.git

 Bundle includes: